Dementia advocacy and the 48th federal Parliament

 The information and tools on this page will equip you to kick-start this conversation with your local member.

-Interviews with The Hon Mark Butler, Minister for Health and Aged Care and the Hon Senator Anne Ruston, Shadow Minister for Health and Aged Care
+Interviews with The Hon Mark Butler, Minister for Health and Ageing and the Hon Senator Anne Ruston, Shadow Minister for Health and Aged Care

 Local information is appreciated by politicians and you can find information about the number of people living with dementia in your federal electorate in our document on dementia prevalence in 2025 and beyond.